tobias/splice/README.md

 tuples from one store to another, called _replicas_.
 The objective is to bring the "destination" replica's cumulative state up to date with that of the "source" replica's, subject to particulars of replication policy, access control, and optimizations that do not affect the semantics of e.g. query.
+(Note that replication policies may not cause a violation in the atomic write invariant, i.e. access control policies may not cause only part of a write to be replicated.)

 Splice does not (yet) define its own replication algorithms or transports (though it does implement a few); the intention is that any suitable replication